imapex/imapex101/module7/UCSProgrammability.md

 The emulator also has the complete *UCS Manager Object Model Documentation*.
 The Object Model Documentation has all of the classes, methods, faults, syslog messages, and more.
 Another benefit is that one or more UCS Platform Emulators can be registered to *UCS Central*, to truly represent a real UCS deployment.
 The UCS Platform emulator is an integral part of the offerings at Cisco dCloud, for example the [Application Policy Infrastructure Controller 1.2 with Cisco CloudCenter 4.5 v1](https://dcloud-cms.cisco.com/?p=23113 "Title"), dCloud offering utilizes the 3.1 UCS Platform Emulator.

+An example of working with the UCS Platform Emulator and the Python SDK is [here](UCSPE_Example.md)

 ### Free Tools and Community Support

 The *UCSX PowerTool Suite 2.X*, the *Python UCS Manager SDK*, the *Python UCS IMC SDK*, and the *UCS Platform Emulator* are all **free** to customers and partners.
 And the UCS Programmability tools have [community support](https://communities.cisco.com/community/technology/datacenter/compute-and-storage/ucs_management "Title") and are represented in [Cisco DevNet](https://developer.cisco.com/site/ucs-dev-center/index.gsp "Title").